chromebrew/crew-sudo/README.md

   - No HiDPI support
   - Poor compatibility with TUI programs

-So does there a way to call `sudo` in `crosh` but run it in VT-2?
+So is there a way to call `sudo` in `crosh` but run it in VT-2?
 That's what this project does :)

 [^1]: `sudo` works in VT-2 because the VT-2 process is independent of the browser process and executed without the `NO_NEW_PRIVS` bit